-Political science majors will examine the behaviors of world leaders and explore issues of power, conflict and justice.
-Students will study the development, political system, and function of governments in an attempt to ascertain the best practices for integration into new ideas and future proposals.
+Political science majors explore issues of power, conflict and justice.
+Students study the development, political system and function of governments to ascertain the best practices for integration into new ideas and future proposals.

-The political science department at UK offers a wide range of courses spanning the sub-fields of political processes, judicial behavior, political theory, international and comparative politics as well as public administration, state and local government.
-After completing a core course of study in each discipline, the flexible political science curriculum allows students to specialize in a sub-field of their choosing.
-Political science majors are also encouraged to explore the field outside the classroom through participation in internships, research, and independent work.
+The Political Science Department at UK offers a wide range of courses spanning the subfields of American politics, comparative politics, international relations and law and justice.
+After completing a core course of study in each discipline, the flexible political science curriculum allows students to specialize in a subfield of their choosing.
+Political science students are also encouraged to explore the field outside the classroom through participation in internships, research, and independent work.

 What Skills Does Studying Political Science Develop?